-It’s so hard when I fall in love with a high-end beauty product.
+It’s so hard when I fall in love with high-end beauty products.
 I always have trouble justifying the cost to myself, even if it’s a product I truly adore.
 One such product is the Make Up Forever Ultra HD Foundation, which I’ve been using since December.
 It’s probably one of the best foundations I’ve tried— I even trusted it with my friend’s bridal makeup— and I haven’t been using anything else as much in my daily routine.
 But man is it expensive… $43 a bottle?
 Kills me.

 So when I was at IMATS and spotted NYX’s version of HD Foundation and Concealer, I snatched it up right away, hoping that it would be even half as good as the MUFE products I’ve grown to love.
 I thought… if these end up being real dupes, that is a really good chunk of change being spent.
 And so, I put them to the test, playing detective to find out if the NYX products were Make Up For Ever dupes.